-- l.
-Any member of the bargaining unit who is currently in service in an AAUP-AFT represented classification and will be represented by the AAUP-AFT on the last day of winter term (May 15, 2013) and the first day of the fall term (August 17, 2013) may be considered for a selective salary adjustment and should be evaluated. - 2.
-Special justification should be given in recommending merit salary adjustments for tenured assistant professors and for associate professors who have been in that rank for more than eight years.
+1. Any member of the bargaining unit who is currently in service in an AAUP-AFT represented faculty classification and will be represented by the AAUP-AFT on the last day of winter term (May 16, 2016) and the first day of the fall term (August 18, 2016) shall be considered for a selective salary adjustment and must be evaluated.